A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 Read: Be Prepared When Disaster Strikes: Build A Kit

 Kids, infants, people with disabilities and seniors may all need special considerations while planning for an emergency.
 If you or a family member need medication or special equipment, make sure you have a plan in place to bring it with you.

 Work together with neighbors about how you can help one another in a disaster, and check on each other in case of an emergency.

 DON’T FORGET TO PLAN FOR YOU PETS

 The goal of emergency preparedness is to keep everyone in the family safe, and that includes your pets.
 Never leave your pet behind if you have to evacuate.
 Most public shelters don’t allow pets, so try to leave to a family or friends home.
 Keep a pet emergency kit on hand with food and medications.
 Microchip your pets so that if lost they can be identified and returned to you.
-The ASPCA app also helps you keep track of animal records required to board pets at an emergency shelter and has other helpful tips for a variety of situations.

 LEARN THE SKILLS THAT MIGHT COME IN HANDY